 There are many advantages to the third pedal…

-We keep saying, but 2020 is the year of rising car thefts in the United States and a lot of other countries.
-Thanks to the coronavirus lockdowns, thieves have more time to stake out your ride and figure out when to swipe it.
+We keep saying, but this is the year of rising car thefts in the United States and a lot of other countries.
 However, there’s a great device which will stop most of these entitled thugs from stealing your ride: a manual transmission.

 That’s right.
 A shocking number of people these days don’t know what to do with a third pedal and stick.
 Learning how to use a manual takes time and effort, two things which seem to be scarce.
 Do you really think a criminal who’s always looking for shortcuts in life will bother to learn how to row through the gears?